 - Reviewers at the independent review organization will take a careful look at all of the information related to your appeal of your hospital discharge. - If this organization says yes to your appeal, then we must pay you back for our share of the costs of hospital care you received since the date of your planned discharge.
 We must also continue the plan's coverage of your inpatient hospital services for as long as it is medically necessary.
 You must continue to pay your share of the costs.
-If there are coverage limitations, these could limit how much we would reimburse or how long we would continue to cover your services. - If this organization says no to your appeal, it means they agree that your planned hospital discharge date was medically appropriate. - The written notice you get from the independent review organization will tell how to start a Level 3 appeal review process.
-It will give you the details about how to go on to a Level 3 Appeal, which is handled by an Administrative Law Judge or attorney adjudicator.
+If there are coverage limitations, these could limit how much we would reimburse or how long we would continue to cover your services. - If this organization says no to your appeal, it means they agree that your planned hospital discharge date was medically appropriate.

+The written notice you get from the independent review organization will tell how to start a Level 3 appeal with the review process, which is handled by an Administrative Law Judge or attorney adjudicator.